 Peak Performance Principle 1.
 Get Your Self Myofascial Release on!

 The most effective way of improving the quality of your fascial tissue is through massage, aka Self Myofascial release (SMR) or what others call Self Massage.

-Most people think that the only way to get a massage is by paying $75/session to your local massage therapist, but what we recommend is something a lot cheaper and 10x more effective.
+Most people think that the only way to get a massage is by paying $75/session to your local massage therapist, but we recommend something much cheaper and 10x more effective.

-When you do apply SMR to your body you are essentially fixing your current postural issues, healing old adhesions and dysfunctions in the muscle thus helping your body operate in an optimal state.
+When you apply SMR to your body, you are essentially fixing your current postural issues, healing old adhesions and dysfunctions in the muscle, thus helping your body operate in an optimal state.

 SMR is the most potent way of locating your fascial restrictions, changing your posture, and effectively improving the way your body’s biomechanical movement.

 By implementing the SMR routine, you will not only enhance your body’s ability to move, but you’ll also increase its proprioception or its awareness of itself.

 Think of Self Myofascial Release as putting a BRAND NEW engine in your body’s chassis.